clintgrove/databricks-devops/README.md

 ![create secret tokens from inside databricks workspace](./images/image.png)

 Its up to your company to decide whether you will use the same SPN to promote code to both DEV and Prod.
-If you choose to have different SPN's do the work, then you can easily adjust the yaml files and create secrets and service connections for the different SPN's.
+If you choose to have different SPN's do the work, then you can easily adjust the yaml files and create secrets and service connections for the different SPN's (See the env-variables.yml to see my set up).

-For example you would have different service connection names in both `dev-service-connection-name` and `prod-service-connection-name` in the env-variables.yml file. (and in the -clientid variable)
+For example you would have different service connection names in both `dev-service-connection-name` and `prod-service-connection-name` in the env-variables.yml file. (and in the -clientid variable).

+From what I can tell there is no need to set RBAC permissions in Azure portal in the Resource goup or on the Resource (Databricks) for this to work.
+All you need to do is create a secret token inside the databricks workspace using the SPN, then add that secret to the Library variable and be sure to add the SPN's app id to the env-varibles.yml for the databricks workspace in question.

 ### 1. Look for your Databricks Account ID
 You will need access to accounts.azuredatabricks.net (or ask your companies admin to go to this site and get the Account ID for you)